AnthonyCxx/Notes-and-Writeups/C++/Advanced/Move Semantics.md

 ```

 ### Moving Pointers and _exchange()_
-Don't forget to assign the pointer of an old object to _nullptr_
+Don't forget to assign the pointer of an old object to _nullptr_ and to free any memory to the moved-to owns

 The [_exchange()_](https://docs.w3cub.com/cpp/utility/exchange) function allows you to reassign the values of both the old and new objects at once, which is especially
 useful for pointers since you always have to set a moved pointer to _nullptr_ in the old object..